stojanovic/lambda-audio/README.md

 ### Deployment

-`lambda-sox` is working perfectly with [Claudia.js](https://claudiajs.com) library, but you can use it with other AWS Libraries and frameworks too.
+`lambda-audio` is working perfectly with [Claudia.js](https://claudiajs.com) library, but you can use it with other AWS Libraries and frameworks too.

-With Claudia.js, simply save `lambda-sox` as a dependency and then you can deploy your AWS Lambda function using standard `claudia create` command.
+With Claudia.js, simply save `lambda-audio` as a dependency and then you can deploy your AWS Lambda function using standard `claudia create` command.

 ### Testing